 Are Coast Guard Service Members Still at Risk of Asbestos Exposure?

 Unfortunately, the dangers of asbestos have not disappeared.
 Asbestos was used so heavily that it has been impossible to abate or replace it all, especially in buildings.
+Many military installations, including Coast Guard bases, still have asbestos in buildings, barracks, and housing.
+The asbestos should be contained, but if disturbed, could cause exposure.

 The Coast Guard’s Occupational Medical Surveillance & Evaluation Program provides Coast Guardsmen with monitoring for exposure to asbestos and other toxic chemicals.
 Current service members and veterans can undergo medical screenings through this program to catch illnesses earlier.
+This proactive approach is crucial in environments where asbestos could still be present, ensuring any health impacts are identified and managed promptly.

 Legal Help and Additional Information